RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

 Analytic Beams
 --------------

-The analytic beams defined in pyuvdata are based on an abstract base class, :class:`pyuvdata.analytic_beam.AnalyticBeam`, which ensures a standard interface and can be used to define other analytic beams in a consistent way.
+The analytic beams defined in pyuvdata are based on a base class, :class:`pyuvdata.analytic_beam.AnalyticBeam`, which ensures a standard interface and can be used to define other analytic beams in a consistent way.

 Evaluating analytic beams
 -------------------------